-The National Aeronautics and Space Administration (NASA) will approach a Japanese start-up business for help building a global “wind map” that can improve the flying safety of global drones and air taxis, according to Bloomberg New Energy Finance.
+According to Bloomberg New Energy Finance, the National Aeronautics and Space Administration (NASA) will approach a Japanese start-up business to help build a global “wind map” that can improve the flying safety of global drones and air taxis.

-In an interview, Junichi Furumoto, CEO of Japanese start-up MetroWeather Co., stated that the company can create compact, low-cost lidar sensors.
+In an interview, Junichi Furumoto, CEO of Japanese start-up MetroWeather Co., stated that the company could create compact, low-cost lidar sensors.

 Self-driving drones and flying automobiles have long been the stuff of science fiction, but they’re slowly making their way into reality.
-Aerial photography, inspection, and mapping have all benefited from the quadcopter’s four propellers.
+The quadcopter’s four propellers have benefited aerial photography, inspection, and mapping.

 Amazon, Alphabet, and UPS, the world’s largest express delivery company, are collaborating to create autonomous drone applications in logistics; in addition, many start-ups are investigating the viability of electric vertical take-off and landing vehicles for manned transportation.